 After the incident

-Compromised dependency: Which services use it?
-Roll back or patch.
-Check build logs.
+- Compromised dependency.
+Which services use it?
+Roll back or patch, then check the build logs.